Shaun Williamson

-Shaun Williamson (born 29 November 1964) is an English actor best known as Barry Evans in EastEnders and as a satirical version of himself in the BBC/HBO sitcom Extras, "Barry from EastEnders".
+Shaun Williamson is an English actor best known as Barry Evans in EastEnders and as a satirical version of himself in the BBC/HBO sitcom Extras, "Barry from EastEnders".

 Early life

 Williamson was born in Park Wood, Maidstone.
 He attended Holy Family RC Primary School, followed by St Simon Stock Catholic School where he frequently played truant.
 Following school he became a postman, but developed a drink problem, consuming 12 pints of beer a day by the time he was 18.
 He later said he joined the Royal Navy at that point "to break that cycle".
 He completed his training at HMS Raleigh.
 He intended to become a helicopter pilot but was rejected when it was discovered he was colour blind.
 He subsequently worked in various jobs such as a Bluecoat for Pontins, as a rep for Club 18-30 and one season at Camp America.
 Aged 26, in 1991 he was working in the Wines & Spirits Department for Safeway, in Walderslade and Strood, when he decided to enlist at the Webber Douglas Academy of Dramatic Art.